 - Administrative units (boundaries of cities, counties, and special purpose districts)

-- Transportation (features such as roads, bridges, railroads, ports, and airports) - Many transporation data layers are provided by the Florida Department of Transporation.
-An airport facility locator is also provided by the Florida Department of Transporation's Aviation Office.
+- Transportation (features such as roads, bridges, railroads, ports, and airports) - Many transportation data layers are provided by the Florida Department of Transportation.
+An airport facility locator is also provided by the Florida Department of Transportation's Aviation Office.

 "Critical facilities" are defined as those structures from which essential services and functions for victim survival, continuation of public safety actions, and disaster recovery are performed or provided.
 Shelters, emergency operation centers, public health, public drinking water, sewer and wastewater facilities are examples of critical facilities.
 Please see Critical Facilities for more information.

-Hurricane Evacuation zones are also compiled from Regional Evacuation Studies.
+Hurricane Evacuation zones (last updated on 8/14/2017) are designated by the Counties resulting from Statewide Regional Evacuation Studies.

 Flood zones are geographic areas that FEMA has defined according to varying levels of flood risk.
 To find out about flood zones in your area, visit FloodSmart.gov, FEMA Map Service Center, and FEMA Mapping Information Platform.

-A REST map service for Q3 and DFIRM may be accessed at http://map.floridadisaster.org/GIS/rest/services/Hazards/Flood_Zones/MapServer and FEMA provides access to the National Flood Hazard Layer via KML.
+A REST map service of Statewide DFIRM flood zones may be accessed at http://map.floridadisaster.org/GIS/rest/services/Hazards/Flood_Zones/MapServer and FEMA provides access to the National Flood Hazard Layer via KML.

-Additionally, Florida's Water Management Districts are involved in flood zone map modernization, and more details are availalbe at the following websites -
+Additionally, a few of Florida's Water Management Districts are involved in flood zone map modernization, and more details are available at the following websites -